standenboy/Cmath/README.md

 EG: `cmath-add`

-There is also sets of programs that use floating point values, these are prephrased with `cmath=f`
+There is also sets of programs that use floating point values, these are prephrased with `cmath-f`

 EG: `cmath-fsub`